 Appointed as the Society of American Archivists’ Publications Editor and Chair over its publications program for a three-year term (2020-2023, recently re-appointed to a second term, 2023-2026).
 Set vision and philosophical direction for a nearly 25-year-old program that has published more than 90 books on technical and scholarly issues along with dozens of case studies and other electronic content; direct the work of the twelve-member Publications Board; acquire and review manuscripts, while maintaining a blind review process.

 Named as Co-Investigator on an IMLS-funded project, Collective Responsibility: National Forum on Labor Practices for Grant-Funded Digital Positions, which will occur in Pittsburgh, Pennsylvania, in April 2019 and Tampa, Florida, in October 2019.

 Served on the Advisory Board of A People’s Archive of Police Violence in Cleveland, a community activist-driven oral history project, primarily researching legal issues and corresponding with community members on web development, storage, workflow and other issues related to digital projects from 2015-2018.

-Appointed to the Documenting the Now advisory board, a two-year project funded by the Andrew Mellon Foundation to develop an open source Web application that will preserve social media messages for archivists, researchers, journalists, and educators.
+Appointed to the Documenting the Now advisory board in 2016, a two-year project funded by the Andrew Mellon Foundation to develop an open source Web application that will preserve social media messages for archivists, researchers, journalists, and educators.

-Presented at South by Southwest in 2013 on grassroots activism on Twitter as it pertains to archivists, librarians, teachers and journalists.
+Presented at South by Southwest in 2013 with scholars Mark Anthony Neal and Meredith Clark on grassroots social media activism as it pertains to archivists, librarians, teachers and journalists.